List of countries by incarceration rate

-Prison population rates for 2018 from World Prison Brief.
-See date on map.

 This is an alphabetical list of countries and some dependent territories and subnational areas which lays out the incarceration rate of each.

-Incarceration rates and counts
+Incarceration rates table

-The data below is the latest available at the World Prison Brief (WPB) at the time the data was copied here.
-See the individual WPB country and subnational area pages for more info on data, dates, and much more.
+See the individual World Prison Brief (WPB) country and subnational area pages for more info on data, dates, and much more.
 WPB notes this: "As it is not possible to obtain meaningful comparative data on numbers of children in custody in different countries, we do not include juvenile imprisonment data in the highest to lowest lists."